gofynd/fdk-client-golang/documentation/PLATFORM.md

 #### updateCart
-Update items in the cart
+Update items in the customer 's cart using cart id

 ```golang